rmcs87/UnityUtils/README.md

 A Repo to store some Resusable Unity Components.

 1. **EventManager**: an adaptation of UnityLearn EventManager that receives objects as Event Information;
+1. **EventManager-2.0**: an adaptation of EventManager using c# actions and generic methods to make its use easier;